Translation

 Magnitud/e

-A chapbook by Sara Uribe & Marco Antonio Huerta
+A bilingual edition of a chapbook by Sara Uribe & Marco Antonio Huerta

 Gusanos de la Nada, 2012